Saman Ghoddos: Amiens

-Loan to Brentford
+Brentford

 On 21 September 2020, Ghoddos joined English Championship side Brentford on a one-year loan deal with a subsequent option for a two-year permanent deal.
 He made his club debut on 1 October 2020 with an assist to Marcus Forss in an EFL Cup match against Fulham.
 He scored his first goal for the club and provided an assist on 9 January 2021 in an FA Cup match against Middlesbrough.

-Brentford

 On 14 January 2021, Ghoddos completed a permanent move to Brentford, with a contract that runs until the summer of 2023 with the option for an extra year.
 He scored his first league goal for the club on 20 January 2021 against Luton Town.
 In May 2021, Ghoddos and Brentford clinched promotion to the Premier League, the first top-flight appearance for the club in 74 years.
 He made his Premier League debut on 21 August 2021 against Crystal Palace at Selhurst Park.
 Ghoddos scored his first goal in the Premier League on 30 October 2021 against Burnley.
+On 14 May 2023, Brentford announced that Ghoddos would be departing the club at the end of the 2022–23 season.

+On 25 August 2023, Ghoddos re-signed with Brentford on a one-year deal for the 2023–24 season.
+He scored his first goal of the season after coming on as a substitute in a 3–0 victory against Burnley on 21 October 2023, which was voted the Premier League Goal of the Month on 10 November 2023.
+Ghoddos was released by Brentford when his contract expired at the end of the 2023–24 campaign.

+Ittihad Kalba

+On 29 September 2024, Ghoddos signed for Ittihad Kalba on a free transfer.